-182 "Deterrence and retribution" are well known rational arguments for a "democratic" punishment , culminating in the United States by being used for rectifying or fighting the death penalty.
-Their emotional basis could be described with the duality of "sympathy and satisfaction".
+"Deterrence and retribution" are well known rational arguments for a 182 "democratic" punishment128, culminating in the United States by being used for rectifying or fighting the death penalty.
+Their emotional

-129 Zimring, Franklin E. / Hawkins, Gordon, Deterrence.
+Zimring, Franklin E. / Hawkins, Gordon, Deterrence.
 The Legal Threat in Crime Control (1973), p.
 14: "In the capital punishment debate the issue is not that of absolute deterrence - whether the death penalty is a deterrent.
 It is that of marginal deterrence - whether it is a more effective deterrent than the alternative sanction of long imprisonment".
-Ehrlich, Isaac, The Deterrent Effect of Capital Punishment: A Question of Life and Death, American Economic Review (1975), pp. 379, 397: "What has been questioned by these scholars is the existence of a differential deterrent effect of the death penalty over and above most common particular alternative. imprisonment".
+Ehrlich, Isaac, The Deterrent Effect of Capital Punishment: A Question of Life and Death, American Economic Review (1975), pp. 379, 397: "What has been questioned by these scholars is the existence of a differential deterrent effect of the death penalty over and above its most common particular alternative, life imprisonment".

 Andeneas, Johannes, General Prevention Revisited: Research and Policy Implications, The Journal of Criminal Law & Criminology 66 (1975), p.
 59: "It is unfortunate that discussions of general prevention have concentrated on the effect of capital punishment for murder (...)
 Even in an emotional crime like murder, with all its pathological elements, it would be untenable to claim that the magnitude of the punishment has no effect whatsoever.
 If punishment of three or four years imprisonment became the standard sentence for murder (...) this kind of crime would probably increase.
 In the long run such a reduction in penalty might also reduce the inhibitions against committing murder in situations where murder seems a tempting escape from a situation of emotional conflict".
 Kleck, Gary, Capital Punishment, Gun Ownership and Homicide, American Journal of Sociology, Vol. 84 (1978/79), p.
 907: "Therefore it is not possible to state definitively that the death penalty never has exerted any deterrent effect in the United States, or that it never could (...)
-Contrary to the recent finding of Logan (1975) even homicide,
+Contrary to the recent finding of Logan (1975) even homicide, impulsive though it usually is, seems to be deterrable by legal sanctions, even though it is not specifically by the rarely imposed death penalty".